Last updated 1 September 2021

 At present, the magistrates courts at Redcliffe and Maroochydore offer the Q-MERIT program (Queensland Magistrates Early Referral Into Treatment).
 Eligible adult offenders who have drug-use problems and who are appropriate for release on bail can be placed on a diversion program as part of their bail conditions.
 An assessment will be undertaken, and a supervised individual treatment plan will be drawn up.
 After the program is completed, a report will be provided to the court.

-The Queensland Court Referral (QCR) is a process that engages with non-government organisations to address the causes of offending behaviour by assisting defendants with drug dependency (also alcohol dependency, mental health issues, cognitive impairment and homelessness), who come into contact with the criminal justice system.
+The Queensland Integrated Court Referrals (QICR) is a therapeutic justice-based diversion process that aims to address the causes of offending behaviour by assisting defendants with problematic substance abuse (also mental health issues, impaired decision-making capacity and homelessness), who come into contact with the criminal justice system.
 The QICR provides short-term assistance for a maximum period of three months through referral to treatment or community support.
 To be eligible for referral, a defendant must be on bail or eligible for bail, or have entered a plea of guilty, or intend to plead guilty, to offences which will be dealt with in the Magistrates Court.
 The QIRC is operating out of Brisbane, Cairns, Ipswich and Southport Magistrates courts.

 The process for accessing this service includes the following steps:

 - At the end of the adjournment period (not exceeding a total of three months) a report will be provided to the court, and the magistrate may deal with the matter according to law.